-Cabell's Directories provides information on the journal article publishing process: acceptance rates, style and formats, types of review processed, time required, and other criteria to find the best fit for your manuscript.
+Cabell's provides information on the journal article publishing process: acceptance rates, style and formats, types of review processed, time required, and other criteria to find the best fit for your manuscript.
 Reports provided in HTML and PDF.

 Enter your paper's title and abstract to find potential journals (from Elsevier only) in which to publish.
 The tool is designed to: